 Bachelors of Science (BS)

 Randolph A. Coleman

 The effects of supplemental choline administration on the acquisition of trace and long-delay conditioning was examined in Sprague-Dawley rats.
 The first experiment documented the acquisition of fear in adolescent rats using several different conditioning procedures.
 In the second experiment, choline was administered on postnatal days 15-26.
 The subjects were then trained on postnatal day 30 using either trace or long-delay conditioning procedures.
 It was expected that the choline would improve hippocampus projections and facilitate the acquisition of trace conditioning.
 However, the results of this experiment showed that the choline had no effect on acquisition of responding, but instead promoted extinction in both the long-delay and trace conditioned rats.
 This effect is possibly due to the supplemental choline causing improvements of the prefrontal cortex, a region involved in extinction.

 Hakkal, Natasha Chandini, "Postnatal Supplemental Choline Facilitates Extinction of Fear in Adolescent Rats" (2009).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 264.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.